avasyukov/mipt-cs-labyrinth-challenge/README.md

 Compile
 =======

-Place your logick into player/brain.h and run:
+Place your logic into player/brain.h and run:

 make